rust-lang/rust/README.md

   this pointer.
 Note that it is not currently guaranteed that code that works with `-Zmiri-track-raw-pointers` also works without `-Zmiri-track-raw-pointers`, but for the vast majority of code, this will be the case.
-* `-Zmiri-measureme=<name>` enables `measureme` profiling for the interpreted program.
-   This can be used to find which parts of your program are executing slowly under Miri.
-   The profile is written out to a file with the prefix `<name>`, and can be processed using the tools in the repository https://github.com/rust-lang/measureme

 Some native rustc `-Z` flags are also very relevant for Miri: